onewithhammer/ESP8266-MyWidget-Demo/README.md

 		- Request: ''cmd:set:toggle''
 		- Response: ''cmd:set:toggle:N''
 			- where N is "0" or "1" representing "OFF" or "ON" of light
+		- Speed - Sets the flash speed of onboard LED
+		- Request: ''cmd:set:speed''
+		- Response: ''cmd:set:speed:N''
+			- where N is "1" to "4" representing flash speed of onboard LED

 	- Config - Sets current configuration parameters.
 Saved to /cfg.txt file.
 		- Request: ''cmd:set:config:config:channels:ports:user1:user2''